vuejs/babel-preset-vue-app/README.md

 ## Polyfill

-Object rest spread and Vue JSX needs the native `Object.assign` method, you should ship one yourself like this:
+Object rest spread needs the native `Object.assign` method, you should ship one yourself like this:

 ```js
 Object.assign = require('object.assign')